Welcome

 Students will participate in both clubs and advisement during the school day.
 Clubs and advisement will rotate on a bi- weekly basis.
 Students will have an advisor assigned to them and this person will be consistent for the three years at The STEM Academy.
 Advisement sessions will include: lessons of love, community building, grade goal setting, progress reports, parent communication via email related to not turning in work, and other needs as the students and advisors see them.

-Parent/School Activities
+Parent/School Involvement

 PTSA